AirClip User Guide

 Help menu

-- Import License — opens a file dialog to select the
+- Import License — opens a file dialog to select your license file after purchase.
+The dialog accepts both

 - User Guide — opens this guide.